Hit a creative rut and need some fresh TikTok ideas?

 The video is short and simple and adds a personal touch by inviting us into her studio.

-TIP: Make this TikTok idea relevant to your brand by focusing on the everyday tasks you’re known for.
+TIP: Make this TikTok idea relevant to your brand or small business by focusing on the everyday tasks you’re known for.
 If you’re a style influencer for example, you might want to show how you prep for a photoshoot — or how you plan your posting schedule!

 TikTok Idea #2: Share Inspirational Content